 A creative brief can be a helpful tool for documenting goals for your video project, as well as other key details, like scope, requirements, and tone.

-Next, you’re ready to move into script writing.
+Next, carve out time in your video project production schedule to move into script writing.
 Your script should be conversational, concise, and clearly formatted with characters, scenes, and stage actions noted.
 Practice reading your script out loud to be sure the dialogue flows naturally and fits within the video’s intended time frame.

 You’ve got your concept and written your script.
 Now bring your creative vision to life by sketching out storyboards.
 This will help you identify all the different shots that go into each scene and ultimately weed out shots that won’t work.
 Once your storyboards are solid, outline a shot list with specific details on who and what each shot needs to capture.